kotio-home-automation/ruuvitag-api/README.md

 ## Configuring application

 The application needs to be configured so that it knows what ruuvitag beacons it subscribes to i.e. reads data from.
-The configuration file is a JSON file and can be found at `tag/tags.json`, it contains a example configuration.
+A example configuration file is provided and can be found at `tags.json`, it contains a example and test configuration.
 The configuration consists of a
 MAC address of the beacon and a descriptive name that will work as a identifier, the name can be chosen freely and be what ever seems appropriate e,g, a room name.

 ### Example configuration